Valdes-Tresanco-MS/gmx_MMPBSA/README.md

  in any capitalization (Default = receptor or REC)

 `mutant_res` Define the specific residue that is going to be mutated.
 Use the following format CHAIN:RESNUM (eg: 'A:350').
-Please, make sure that your selection is correct and based on Gromacs numbering in processed files.
+Please, make sure that your selection is correct and based on GROMACS numbering in processed files.

 **&nmode namelist variables**